ActivePeter/ActivePeter/README.md

 - Looking for interns who are passionate about AI distributed systems and performance optimization
 - Work with the infrastructure team at TeleAI (distributed communication/cache/computing)
-- Master's student at Donghua University (DHU), specializing in the optimization of serverless systems.

 ## Projects